 Read more One Green Planet news about how plastic has been harming marine life around the globe.
 Birds on the Midway Atoll in Hawaii are being choked by plastic, as are birds in the United Kingdom.
 A new study was recently published about manta rays in Indonesia consuming plastic at alarming rates.

-Plastic waste is killing marine life all around the globe at an alarming rate, dead whales washed ashore with plastic in their stomachs have been found in Philippines, Thailand, Spain and in more places that we can count!
-Not to mention, half of baby sea turtles population dies from consuming plastic!
-Sea Shepherd created a eye-opening campaign to draw attention to how plastic pollution impacts whales and dolphins.
+Plastic waste is killing marine life all around the globe at an alarming rate, dead whales washed ashore with plastic in their stomachs have been found in the Philippines, Thailand, Spain and in more places that we can count!
+Not to mention, half of baby sea turtle population dies from consuming plastic!
+Sea Shepherd created an eye-opening campaign to draw attention to how plastic pollution impacts whales and dolphins.
 Plastic is also found in various land animals as well, like deers and cows.

 To learn more about the impact of plastic waste, please read the articles below: